randomRedMage/random_red_mage_py_solitaire/README.md

 - Klondike/FreeCell: peek delay is fixed at ~2s; consider a settings toggle for delay/disable
 - Asset loading does per‑size scaling on first use; initial draw may incur a brief cost
 - Pyramid intentionally has no peek overlay (not needed for its mechanics)

+Packaging
+- PyInstaller (recommended for quick, cross‑platform bundles):
+  - Windows (PowerShell): `./scripts/package_windows_pyinstaller.ps1`
+  - macOS (Terminal): `bash ./scripts/package_macos_pyinstaller.sh`
+  - Outputs to `dist/SolitaireSuite` (onedir).
+One‑file builds are supported by toggling the script flag but start slower.
+- Notes:
+  - Assets (`src/solitaire/assets`) are bundled via the spec.
+If you add new files, they will be included automatically.
+  - Pygame DLLs/frameworks are handled by PyInstaller hooks; no extra steps usually needed.
+  - To set a custom icon, edit `packaging/pyinstaller/solitaire.spec` and set `icon` to a `.ico` (Windows) or `.icns` (macOS) path.